Courses – Faculty of Science

 Parallel and Distributed Computing

 Computer architectures and languages for exploring parallelism, conceptual models of parallelism, principles for programming in a parallel environment, different models to achieve interprocess communication, concurrency control, distributed algorithms and fault tolerance.
+Recommended preparation: COMPSCI 320 or 335

 Advanced Computer Graphics

 An advanced look at current research issues in computer graphics.
 Typical topics include: ray-tracing acceleration methods; radiosity; subdivision surfaces; physically-based modelling; animation; image-based lighting and rendering; non-photorealistic rendering; advanced texturing.
-The precise content may vary from year to year.
-Consult the department for details.
+Recommended preparation: COMPSCI 373

 Advanced Design and Analysis of Algorithms

 Selected advanced topics in design and analysis of algorithms, such as: combinatorial enumeration algorithms; advanced graph algorithms; analytic and probabilistic methods in the analysis of algorithms; randomised algorithms; methods for attacking NP-hard problems.
+Recommended preparation: COMPSCI 320

 Software Tools and Techniques